chossette/bee_light/README.md

 ## 3D model
-Honeycomb model comes from: [thingiverse](https://www.thingiverse.com/thing:4807723/files) Base model is done by myself, and contains in this repository Software is done by myself, and available in this [github repository](https://github.com/chossette/desk_light)
+Honeycomb model comes from: [thingiverse](https://www.thingiverse.com/thing:4807723/files)

+Base model is done by myself, and available in this repository

+Software is done by myself, and available in this [github repository](https://github.com/chossette/desk_light)

 ## 3D Print